Kuuuube/Slimy_Scylla/docs/tilt_smoothing/tilt_smoothing.md

 # Tilt Smoothing

+## Moving Average

+Applies smoothing by averaging a set amount of recent reports.

+**Amount:** Min: 2, Max: 200, Default: 10

+The number of reports to average.
+The higher the value, the higher the smoothing.

 ## Exponential Moving Average

-Exponential Moving Average smoothing reacts quickly to changes while retaining smoothness.
+Reacts quicker to changes than Moving Average while retaining smoothness.

 **Amount:** Min: 0.00, Max: 1.00, Default: 0.70